 Some target shotguns include premium extended choke tubes.
+The

-The constriction of premium choke tubes is indicated twice on the choke tube: On the side of the tube, and indicated with an abbreviation in the colored band.
-The constriction of flush fit choke tubes is indicated twice on the choke tube: On the side of the tube, and indicated with a "notch" code on the top rim of the tube.
+Some target shotguns include premit constriction of premium choke tubes is indicated twice on the choke tube: On the side of the tube, and indicated with an abbreviation in the colored band.
+The constriction of flush fit choke tubes is indicated twice on the choke tubes.
+On the side of the tube, and indicated with a "notch" code on the top rim of the tube.
 The included choke tube T-Wrench is used to remove and install choke tubes.